 This collection are just to get you going if you have taken a quality guide book you will be able to find more and if there is enough time in Auckland.
 You are sure to find other interesting attractions and locations in the Auckland vicinity of New Zealand.

-Auckland is a fairly easy city to get around, when you have grasped the layout of the place and you are familiar with a couple of landmarks you will be able to get round with ease.
-You can cover a lot of the city on foot but make sure you stick to places you know after dark.
-If you want to travel greater distances across Auckland there are a number of modes of transportation.
-There is a city wide bus system where passes can be attained to include multiple journeys.
-There is also the alternative to use Auckland Taxis, where you can seek local knowledge from your driver.
-Whichever way you plan to explore Auckland ensure you see as much of it as you can.
+Auckland is not a hard place to travel around, when you have grasped the layout of the place and you are familiar with a couple of landmarks you should be able to navigate around with ease.
+You can cover a lot of the city as a pedestrian but be sure to stick to popular and familiar areas after dark.
+If you wish to traverse greater distances across Auckland there are a number of transport options.
+There are safe and reliable buses where passes can be bought to include multiple trips on more than one day.
+Collect a Hire Car in Auckland, there is also the alternative to use Auckland Taxis, where you can seek local knowledge from your driver.
+Whichever way you plan to explore Auckland make sure you see as much of the city as your can.

 If you wish to reside in Auckland more than one night you'll need a location to rest.
 Auckland offers a broad range of facilities to sleep these include hotels varying from the higher end of the star range to lower end hotels, bed and breakfasts and hostels.
 If you are travelling on business ensure the hotel you decide to select has facilities to suit you and is OK for your needs as the roads in Auckland may result in problems at certain times.
 If you are looking for a prestigious hotel to stay at there is a selection of top chain and independent hotels.
 Auckland also offers an excellent array of lower star hotel options that provide basic but suitable facilities for travellers.
 If you are visiting on a small budget there is a number of guest houses and hotels in the area which are a fine place to sleep overnight.
 Whatever accommodation type you select in Auckland try and make time to see if any bargains exists on a wide array of travel web sites, often when there is a big event on in town.